Where to Stay in Tagaytay | Taal Vista Hotel

 If you would like to hear these tales, Taal Vista can provide a guide who will gladly tour you around the property.
 Sheen, our young lady guide who is also part of the hotel’s marketing staff, seemed well-versed in telling us the rich and fascinating history of Taal Vista.

 A painting depicting the story of how the town of Tagaytay got its name is sure to get a few laughs from visitors, as the young child in the painting looks remarkably like the late comedian Mahal.
-According to Sheen, that reference doesn’t escape from the observation of most guests.
+According to Sheen, that reference doesn’t escape the observation of most guests.

 A Room with a View of Taal